crystallabs/virtualdate/README.md

 when it falls on an omitted time.
 A `Time::Span` implies that rescheduling should be attempted and controls by how much time the item should be shifted (into the past or future) on every attempt.

-If there are multiple `VirtualDate`s set for a field, e.g. for `due` date, the matches are logically OR-ed;
+If there are multiple `VirtualTime`s set for a field, e.g. for `due` date, the matches are logically OR-ed;
 one match is enough for the field to match.

 # Usage